justyntyrrell/spotify-data-pipeline/README.md

-# spotify-data-pipeline

-Certainly!
-Below is an example GitHub README for your recently played songs data retrieval and storage script.
-Feel free to customize it further to match your project's details and requirements.

----

 # Recently Played Songs Data Retrieval and Storage

 This repository contains a Python script that interacts with the Spotify API to retrieve recently played songs and stores them in a SQLite database.
 The script is organized as a Prefect flow, ensuring a well-structured and efficient data processing workflow.